1994 FIFA World Cup final: Summary

 As extra time began, chances became more plentiful as Brazil began to dominate play.
 Romário had another chance early in extra time after Pagliuca made an ill-advised decision to come for a cross, leaving the goal exposed, but Bebeto was unable to find him.
 Roberto Baggio, who had been quiet for most of the game after having picked up an injury earlier in the tournament, had his only sight of goal in the entire game in the first half of extra time, hitting a shot from around 25 yards, but Taffarel pushed the shot over.
 Zinho had a chance on the stroke of halftime in extra time, hitting his shot well from inside the area, but Pagliuca saved well at his near post.
 In the second half of extra time, Romário missed a golden chance to hand Brazil the trophy, as Cafu had found him inside the six yard box.
 With Pagliuca at least four yards away from him on the other side of the goal, and the entire goal to aim at, the off balance Romário put his shot wide of the post.

-This was the first time the World Cup would be decided on penalties.
+This was the first time the World Cup was decided on penalties.
 Italian captain Baresi took the first penalty and blazed his penalty over the bar.
 Brazilian center-back Márcio Santos went next, but Pagliuca saved the Brazilian defender's effort low to his right.
 Demetrio Albertini went next for Italy, scoring his penalty into the top corner.
 Romário was next for Brazil, and he scored his penalty, placing it so far in the corner that it went in off the post, tying the score at 1–1.
 Alberico Evani went third for Italy, he scored, putting his penalty high and in the middle, as Taffarel dove to the right.
 Branco went next for Brazil, and he scored in the bottom left corner.
 Massaro, who had scored twice in the Champions League Final less than two months previously, went next for Italy, but he was unable to put the ball in Taffarel's net just as he had been unable to do in the game, as the Brazilian keeper saved to his left.
 Brazilian captain Dunga was next, and he comfortably placed his shot into the bottom left corner, making it game point.
 With Italy needing to score to keep its dreams alive, talisman Roberto Baggio stepped up to take the penalty.
-In what would become an infamous moment in World Cup History, Baggio blazed his penalty over the bar, in similar fashion to Baresi, and this gave Brazil its fourth title.
+In what would become an infamous moment in World Cup history, Baggio blazed his penalty over the bar, in similar fashion to Baresi, and giving Brazil their fourth title.